Begruding Opinions From the Philthiest Man in Racing - Racer X

 Listen idiots,

 I couldn’t care less about music.
-The infatuation people havewith bands, or singers, is mind blowing.
+The infatuation people have with bands and singers is mind blowing.
 Like, who gives a f&ck!?
 Do I listen to music?
 Yes.
 Do I care who is singing it, or what their name is?
-No. Does Creed make some?
+No. Does Creed make some music that's okay?
 Sure.
 I’m sure we've all been six feet from the edge thinking.
 Creed does have some bangers that are undeniable.
 I’m not the guy to be asking about this shit.
-Like I said, I don't really give a shit.
+Like I said, I don't really give a shit!
 If it's a song I don’t mind, I let it play.
 If it blows, I skip it.
 Simple.
-Bands, and knowing what songs they play, are a waste of space in my brain and I don’t have enough storage up above to waste on that.
+Bands and knowing what songs they play is a waste of space in my brain and I don’t have enough storage up above to waste on that.

 -Phil